The Beneficial Ownership Rule

 - • Non-Account Owners

 - Exemptions: Legal entities in one of the following categories are generally exempt from the Beneficial Ownership Rules requirements.
-However, a completed form detailing exemption reasons and signed by the NAP will be required with the first account opened after the FinCEN regulatory date.

 - 1. Entities traded on a U.S stock exchange (NYSE, American or NASDAQ)